-- The Hakone Open-Air Museum is surprisingly one of the wonderful places to visit in Japan with kids – Myla just loved the place.
+- The Hakone Open-Air Museum is surprisingly one of the wonderful places to visit when traveling to Japan with kids – Myla just loved the place.
 Plenty of interactive things for the kids to do here.

-- We were short on time so only spend 2 hours here – but could have easily spent another hour or so here.
+- We were short on time so only spent 2 hours here – but could have easily spent another hour or so.